MatteP1/thesis/Tasks.md

 - [x] refactor specification macros to take the forall quantified variables as input
 - [x] Also make hocap viewshifts their own macros
 - [x] Make the \Qg variables in derivations \Qgseq and \Qgconc
+- [ ] Refer to Appendix definitions when explaining isLast, All, Wrap_some, Proj_val, etc.
+- [ ] Format Appendix

 - [x] fix readme
   - [x] formatting